chrybrk/Practice-End-Semester/C.md

 ```

 ### Scope <a name="scope_in_c"></a>
+- A scope in any programming is a region of the program where a defined variable can have its existence and beyond that variable it cannot be accessed.

 - **Local Variables:**
 * Variables that are declared inside a function or block are called local variables.
 * They can be used only by statements that are inside that function or block of code.